 After Private Key Material has been compromised and an SMKI Recovery has been invoked.

 This functional area also describes the processes for obtaining and retrieving Organisation and Device Certificates from the DCC.

+Usage and validation of SMETS1 Security Credentials is set out in sections 6 and 16 of SEC Appendix AB, the Service Request Processing Document.

 Transitional Change of Supplier